Your garage door is a big part of the overall appeal of your home. It’s only natural to think of ways to spruce it up when it starts looking shabby.

-You can paint your garage door as soon as you feel it needs a new coat of paint.
-This is especially true for wooden doors that have dated or chipped paint, but garage doors made of materials such as metal and aluminium can also be painted.
+You can paint your garage door as soon as you feel it needs a new coat of paint, and this is especially true for wooden doors with dated or chipped paint.
+However, garage doors made steel, fiberglass, and aluminum can also be painted.

 The rest of the article will discuss some of the top scenarios where it makes sense to paint your garage door.